-RBA announces monthly cash rate decision
+RBA announces monthly cash rate decision for August 2015

 The Reserve Bank of Australia has delivered the result of its August board meeting.